ancalagon623/brickbreaker/README.md

 You can find the typsecript types in src/game-logic, and the game classes which are built off of Pixi's base classes in src/game-logic/models.
 Since Pixi's rendering logic is about as object oriented as JavaScript gets, I needed to define new classes for each type of game object.

-THe game is in progress.
+The game is in progress.
 Contact me if you have any questions!
 Pixi is a great rendering engine by the way.